Wednesday, 31 December 2025

 Capstone is 18ft/5.5m long by 15ft/4.6m wide .

-Burial Chamber was originally buried beneath a mound of earth .
+Burial Chamber was buried beneath an earth mound .

 The tomb was excavated in 1908, human and animal bones , flint tools and pottery were among the finds .